 We strongly recommend that you use the works Search and Link wizards, or connections in private systems (such as your institution) to import works, rather than relying on manual entry.
-Wizards reduce or eliminate data errors, enable reliable links between your ORCID iD and your works, and allow for the addition of contributor information with works.
+Wizards reduce or eliminate data errors, enable reliable links between your ORCID iD and your works, and allow for the addition of contributor information with works (users can manually add their own contributor role but cannot add other contributors).
 Information about adding works using Search and Link wizards can be found at Add works by direct import from other systems

-We recommend completing the work ID field as many other fields as possible when adding a work.
-The work ID can be a DOI, ISBN, URL, ARK, or other resolvable identifier.
+We recommend completing the Work identifiers field and as many other fields as possible when adding a work.
+The work identifier can be a DOI, ISBN, URL, ARK, or other resolvable identifier.
 When you enter an identifier, our system will check the identifier's source to see whether it is valid.
 If it is not valid, you will receive an error message.
 You can still save a work even if an error message is displayed.

 You can also select a visibility setting for the work.
 If you don’t, the item visibility will be set to your default preferred visibility.

-After you have completed the form, click the add to list button at the bottom of the window.
+After you have completed the form, click the Save changes button at the bottom of the window.
 After you have added a work to your record, it will display on the main page of your ORCID record under the Works heading.
 Your name will be shown as the source of information.